Marco-Mendivil-Carboni/TFG-code/README.md

 This repository contains the code of my final project at university.
 The objective of the project is to simulate with Langevin (and Brownian) dynamics a coarse-grained model of a polymer and investigate some of its equilibrium and dynamical properties.

+> **Note**: This project is finished and I will not develop it further.
+Still, I would appreciate if anyone could let me know of any bugs or mistakes.
+I will try to fix them since I hope this code serves as a reference to anyone trying to do their own molecular dynamics simulation programs in CUDA.

 ## Contents

 | filename | description |